bkowalczyk21/engineering-portfolio/src/content/posts/2019-05-21-pocket-wizard-app.md

 ### This doesn't sound fullstack? ###

-The neatest feature implemeted though was the over-the-air (OTA) firmware updates:
+The neatest feature implemented though was the over-the-air (OTA) firmware updates:

-1. Firware updates improving reliablity, range and performance of the remote triggers could be uploaded into an AWS S3 bucket by our embedded systems engineer.
+1. Firmware updates improving reliability, range and performance of the remote triggers could be uploaded into an AWS S3 bucket by our embedded systems engineer.
-2. The mobile application would then make occaisianal queries to determine if there was a new firmware update.
+2. The mobile application would then make occasional queries to determine if there was a new firmware update.
 If so, the user would be alerted and, with agreement, the image was pulled from the AWS bucket.
-3. The iOS application would send commands to the trigger microcontroller to switch into an apploader mode.
+3. The iOS application would send commands to the trigger microcontroller to switch into an app-loader mode.
 4. Keeping the old firmware image in the upper half of the microcontroller's memory to avoid a brick, the iOS application would deliver the new image packet-by-packet in a closed-loop fashion with a responsive UI indicating the update's progress.
 5. After the update was completed, a check would be run to ensure a clean image was received and then the old image was deleted.